 “In a way, it’s like a meditation on the conditions of what one is.
 I think, to go really, really go deeply is hard work.
 But, in a way, it’s my job as an artist to do this.”

 I am interested in what art can do.
 How it can make us feel and the way in which it may open doors in our hearts and minds.
-I believe in the power of art to cut through the white noise of daily life and transcend barriers of culture, gender, ideaology, linguistics: and its ability to elicit and evoke personal and potentially, deeply profound experiences.
+I believe in the power of art to cut through the white noise of daily life and transcend barriers of culture, gender, ideaology, and linguistics: to elicit and evoke personal and potentially, profound experiences.

-For me, art is a contemplative practice, where the communication of an idea is an act of suggestion, reduced to its simplest and barest form.
+For me, art is a contemplative practice, where the communication of an idea is an act of suggestion.

 It is process oriented: time slows down, and painting becomes an active meditation.